tupolov/cfp/README.md

 <p align="center">
     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a>.<br/>
+    <sup><strong>Requires the latest version of Community Upgrade Project Weapons, Units and Vehicles.<br/>
     Visit us on <a href="https://twitter.com/CFPMod">Twitter</a> | <a href="https://www.facebook.com/CFPMod">Facebook</a> | <a href="https://www.youtube.com/c/ACE3Mod">YouTube</a> | <a href="https://www.reddit.com/r/arma/search?q=CFP&restrict_sr=on&sort=new&t=all">Reddit</a></strong></sup>
 </p>